 Neonatologists & Research Scientist

-Joseph DeCristofaro, MD, Associate Professor of Pediatrics, has been at Stony Brook since 1986.
+Joseph DeCristofaro, MD, Associate Professor of Pediatrics, Medical Director, Infant Apnea Program, Assistant Medical Director for Patient Safety has been at Stony Brook since 1986.
 During this time, he has focused on several aspects of neonatology and hospital administration, including serving as neonatology fellowship director from 1999 to 2006, as well as acting division chief over different intervals.
 He has been the Medical Director of the Infant Apnea Program since 1991 and follows NICU graduates discharged home with apnea monitors in the Infant Apnea Clinic.
 He has been involved in neonatal medication and was recognized as a leader in the hospital on medication issues.
 Dr. DeCristofaro chaired the hospital medication safety committee from its inception until 2007 when he was asked to chair the hospital patient safety committee.
 He continues to serve on medication safety committees and is actively involved in hospital and neonatal medication safety.
 He also is the Assistant Medical Director for Patient Safety and Quality and is involved in teaching medical students, residents, fellows and attendings on medication and patient safety while continuing to work full time in the neonatal ICU.
 He leads the medical team on safety rounds on Patient Safety First, a hospital-wide initiative for safe medical practices.
 His research interests include Sudden Infant Death Syndrome, quality improvement and safety.

 Echezona Maduekwe, MD, Assistant Professor of Pediatrics joined Stony Brook Medicine in 2013.
-He completed his fellowship training at Golisano Children's Hospital University of Rochester where he was recognized as the Bradford Fellow by the department of Pediatrics.
+He completed his fellowship training at Golisano Children's Hospital University of Rochester where he was recognized as the Bradford Fellow by the Department of Pediatrics.
 He is board certified in Pediatrics.
 His research interest during his fellowship was in hyperoxic injury to the neonatal lung.
 He tested the hypothesis that cumulative oxygen, represented as concentration and duration of oxygen exposure (i.e. "oxygen area under the curve"), can be used to define levels of oxygen toxicity sufficient to impair host response to viral infection in mice - funded by NIH T32 Department of Pediatrics grant, "Bench to Bedside to Curbside."
 His overall research interests include studies relating to oxygen delivery and its impact in neonates.
 Dr. Maduekwe's future interest is in improving the care of the neonates in our region through perinatal outreach program.

 Jonathan Mintzer, MD, Assistant Professor of Pediatrics, joined Stony Brook Medicine in 2012 following completion of his fellowship training at Westchester Medical Center.
 Dr. Mintzer has conducted several studies regarding the potential use of NIRS-derived oxygen extraction and utilization as a real-time, noninvasive trended metric for clinical decision support in neonates admitted to the NICU.
 His research has been published in numerous peer-reviewed journals, and he regularly presents at regional and national academic meetings.
-Dr. Mintzer is also an active member of the American Academy of Pediatrics Section on Neonatal-Perinatal Medicine (AAP-SONPM), and is the Founder and Page Editor for the AAP-SONPM Articles of Interest website, which provides monthly updats of noteworthy articles for neonatologists.
+Dr. Mintzer is also an active member of the American Academy of Pediatrics Section on Neonatal-Perinatal Medicine (AAP-SONPM) and is the Founder and Page Editor for the AAP-SONPM Articles of Interest website, which provides monthly updates of noteworthy articles for neonatologists.

-Aruna Parekh, MD, Associate Professor of Pediatrics, Director of the High Risk Follow-up Clinic came to Stony Brook Medicine in 2010 as a Clinical Associate Professor.
+Aruna Parekh, MD, Associate Professor of Pediatrics, Director of NICU High Risk Follow-up Clinic, came to Stony Brook Medicine in 2010 as a Clinical Associate Professor.
 She brought with her more than 35 years of clinical and academic neonatology experience.
 Prior to her arrival, she was a faculty member at SUNY Downstate Medical Center in the departments of Pediatrics and Psychiatry and Chief of Neonatology at its affiliate Hospital, Long Island College Hospital in Brooklyn.
 Dr. Parekh has been actively involved in teaching of medical students, residents, neonatal fellows, nurse practitioners, physician assistants, occupational therapists, speech therapists and physical therapists.
 Her area of interest has been in long-term follow-up and impact of early intervention on NICU graduates.
 As a medical director, she established an early intervention program in Brooklyn and ran an infant and child learning center (SUNY Research Foundation).
 At Stony Brook, she is in charge of the High-Risk Follow-up Clinic.
 She also is involved in collaborative multicenter research projects involving NICU graduates enrolled in several trials looking at multiple doses of surfactant, nitric oxide and different levels of oxygen concentrations on long-term pulmonary and neurologic outcomes.
 In addition, she is interested in quality assurance projects looking at best methods of training for neonatal intubation using simulation methodology.

 Marian Evinger, PhD is an Associate Professor of Pediatrics, Pharmacology and Neurosciences.
 Her research interests in neonatology include the influence of hypoxia on synthesis and release of neuroendocrine transmitters and factors in cell culture models of acute perinatal hypoxic exposure.
 One current project examines the stimulatory influence of reduced oxygen exposure on the production of opioid peptides and endogenous opioids in adrenal medullary-derived pheochromocytoma cell lines.
 A related project evaluates the effects of hypoxia on inflammatory cytokine synthesis and release in this model.
 These studies complement original observations from this laboratory and division that hypoxia rapidly stimulates neonatal adrenaline release by markedly activating transcription of the gene for the adrenaline-synthesizing enzyme PNMT, acting through a hypoxia response element encoded in the proximal promoter of this catecholamine gene.
 Her investigations employ molecular, biochemical and cellular approaches to examine transcriptional, translational and stimulus-coupled release of neurotransmitters, neuroactive peptides and opioids from perinatal adrenal medulla as a mechanism for coping with the metabolic and physiologic stresses resulting from acute hypoxia.